thomasjbarrett82/thomasjbarrett82.github.io/Sides/Fridge Pickled Banana Peppers.md

+---
+permalink: /sides/fridge-pickled-banana-peppers
+---
 # Fridge Pickled Banana Peppers

 ## Ingredients

 - 2 lbs. large banana peppers
+  - can also use other types of peppers or vegetables
 - 1 clove garlic, minced
 - 4 cups water
 - 2 cups white vinegar